Good afternoon, friends, music lovers, thrill seekers, conversation.

 That's what we'll do.

-So they went out there and they got Air E. R. R. America.
+So they went out there and they got AIR, E-R-R, America.

-And they put these guys on, and nobody's listening, other than in Portland, Oregon, where maybe ten people do.
+Other than in Portland, Oregon, where maybe 10 people do.

 Nobody is listening.

-It has been a a tremendous, demonstrable failure.
+It has been a tremendous, demonstrable failure.

 The latest attempt, the New York Times and everybody going gaga over the blogger convention in Las Vegas this weekend.